William S. Harney: Mexican–American War

 During the Mexican–American War, Harney was appointed colonel and commanded the 2nd Dragoons.
 They were attached to John E. Wool's command during the Chihuahua Expedition and the Battle of Buena Vista.
 Harney joined Winfield Scott's army as senior cavalry officer at the siege of Veracruz.
 However, Harney's headstrong and insubordinate temperament caused losses and embarrassment.
 So when Harney refused to leave Monterrey, despite orders to do so, he was replaced by Major Edwin V. Sumner, and Brevet Major General William J. Worth placed Harney under court-martial, and Harney was ultimately convicted.
 However, President James K. Polk overrode Scott's judgment to remove Harney from command and concluded that Harney's only fault was being in the Democratic Party.
 The incident damaged the relationship between the general and Commander-in-Chief.

 Placed in temporary command of the 1st Brigade in David Twiggs's division, Harney fought with distinction at the Battle of Cerro Gordo and received a promotion to brevet brigadier general.
 He returned to cavalry command during the Battle of Contreras, the Battle of Churubusco, and the Battles for Mexico City.
 However, he was accused of mistreatment of captured prisoners from the St. Patrick's Battalion, which included US Army deserters and escaped slaves.

+By order of Gen. Winfield Scott, thirty San Patricios were to be executed at the Battle of Chapultepec in full view of the two armies, and at the precise moment that the flag of the U.S. replaced the flag of Mexico atop the citadel.
+Harney was ordered to carry out the execution but was taunted and jeered by the condemned men.
+One of the condemned, Francis O'Connor, was ordered by Harney to be hanged even though both his legs had been amputated the previous day.
+When the army surgeon informed Colonel Harney that the absent soldier had lost both his legs in battle, Harney was said to have replied: "Bring the damned son of a bitch out!
+My order was to hang 30 and by God I'll do it!"
+In the aftermath of the executions, it was reported that Harney refused to cut the bodies down, stating that "I was ordered to have them hanged, and have no orders to unhang them".

 Harney became an original member of the Aztec Club of 1847, which was composed of American officers who had served in Mexico.